 We seek to manage our capital resources and liquidity to provide sufficient funds for current and future financial obligations.
 We have traditionally met our capital and liquidity requirements through cash flows from operating activities, long-term and short-term borrowings from financial institutions, capital leases and issuances of equity securities.
-At March 31, 2015, we had cash and cash equivalents of ¥21.1 billion.
+At March 31, 2016, we had cash and cash equivalents of ¥19.6 billion.

 Short-term and long-term borrowings.
 Short-term and long-term borrowings provide us with an important source for maintaining an adequate level of working capital, acquisition of fixed assets and investments.
-The funding for the acquisition for IIJ-Global in fiscal year ended March 31, 2011 was met by short-term borrowings, which were partially repaid and refinanced by long-term borrowing from Japanese banks.
-We plan to continue to refinance our short-term borrowings or use the unused balance outstanding of \$10.8 billion, uncommitted, as of March 31, 2015 under the bank overdraft agreement for maintaining adequate level of working capital, acquisition of fixed assets and investments.
+We plan to refinance our short-term borrowings or use the unused balance outstanding of ¥10.8 billion, uncommitted, as of March 31, 2016 under the bank overdraft agreement for maintaining adequate level of working capital, acquisition of fixed assets and investments.
 See - "Payments of principal and interest on outstanding borrowings" above.

 Cash flows from operating activities.
-We generated ¥12.9 billion by operating activities for the year ended March 31, 2015.
+We generated ¥12.0 billion by operating activities for the year ended March 31, 2016.
 See - "Cash Flows" below.